bethsmith0623/SEI-CC_4/projects/project-1/README.md

 It is anticipated that it will take 30 - 60 minutes to complete.
 However, you will have up to 3 hours to complete the assessment.

-You will be required to pass 3 of the 4 Project Assessments administered during the course in order to graduate.